Arduino PID Control Tutorial

 Derivative Control

 Finally, Derivative control deals with the rate of change of the error.
 If integral control looks at the history of the error, derivative control predicts the error.
 Basically, the amount of correction will be based on how fast the error is changing.
-This type of controller works best with dynamic errors in which both proportional and integral controllers can’t deal with.
+This type of controller works best with dynamic errors which both proportional and integral controllers can’t deal with.

 Let’s say the temperature in the furnace goes from 130 °C to 140 °C against a 120 °C set point in 2 seconds.
-The proportional and integral controllers will respond to the magnitude of the error, but it will have a hard time catching up to how fast the error occurred..
+The proportional and integral controllers will respond to the magnitude of the error, but they will have a hard time catching up to how fast the error occurred..
 The derivative controller can deal with such because it has been looking at the rate of change of the error from the beginning.

 A feedback system with a PID controller:

-Here the input variable or set point is r(t), output variable is y(t), controlled variable is u(t) and the error is e(t).
-Continuing with our furnace example, r(t) would be the desired temperature and y(t) is the actual temperature; e(t) is the difference between the desired temperature and actual temperature; u(t) is the sum of the corrections from the P, I and D controllers which is fed to the plant which is the fuel valve.
+Here the input variable or set point is r(t), the output variable is y(t), the controlled variable is u(t) and the error is e(t).
+Continuing with our furnace example, r(t) would be the desired temperature and y(t) is the actual temperature; e(t) is the difference between the desired temperature and actual temperature; u(t) is the sum of the corrections from the P, I and D controllers which are fed to the plant which is the fuel valve.

 Note that a PID controller is not usable out of the box.
 Tuning must be done to ensure that the desired performance is achieved.
 This is done by carefully changing K constants as shown on the diagram above.
 These constants must be determined beforehand and changed according to the actual response of the system until the optimum values are achieved.